Pap Smear Test, HPV & Colposcopy

 You should have a Pap smear at least every two years.
 Some women may need them more

 frequently.
-Our doctor will determine how often this test needs to be done for you.
+Our gynecologist will determine how often this test needs to be done for you.

 What Is HPV?